vitiral/wake/design/api.md

 The definition of something to build.

-Note that when `exec` is running it has read access to all files and inputs the local `pkg` the module is defined in, as well as any pkgs and modules it is dependt on.
+Note that when `exec` is running it is within its `container` and has read access to all files and inputs the local `pkg` the module is defined in, as well as any pkgs and modules it is dependt on.

 Also note that when the inputs and outputs functions are called, the `pkg` will be _fully resolved_, meaning that `module.pkgs.foo` will return the full `pkg`